ATTODataPortal/Documents/HowTo/HowToCite.md

-# Introduction how to cite a dataset
+# Introduction how to cite a dataset and acknowledge the ATTO Project

 #